mlrun/mlrun/docs/install/remote.md

 ## Configure remote environment
 You have few options to configure your remote environment:
 1. Using the default `.env` file (**Recommended**)
-  - The default `.env` file is located by default at `~/.mlrun.env` for Linux and `%USERPROFILE%/.mlrun.env` for Windows
-  - The file can be edited manually or with `mlrun config set` command line (see below explanations of this command)
 2. Using your own environment file
 3. Using MLRun SDK or CLI
 4. Using your IDE (e.g PyCharm or VSCode)

 ### Using the default `.env` file (**Recommended**)

+The default `.env` file is located by default at `~/.mlrun.env` for Linux and `%USERPROFILE%/.mlrun.env` for Windows.
+This file can be edited manually or with `mlrun config set` command line:

-Run `mlrun config set` command line to set configuration parameters in mlrun default or specified `.env` file.
+Run the `mlrun config set` command line to set configuration parameters in mlrun default or the specified `.env` file.
 By default, it stores all of the configuration into the default environment file, and your own environment file does not need editing.

 The `set` command can work with the following parameters:
-    - `--env-file` or `-f` to set the url path to the mlrun `.env file`
-    - `--api` or `-a` to set the url (local or remote) for MLRun API
-    - `--artifact-path` or `-p` to set the artifact path (optional)
-    - `--username` or `-u` to set the username (for remote access)
-    - `--access-key` or `-k` to set the access key (for remote access)
-    - `--env-vars` or `-e` to set the environment variables (optional)
+    -`--env-file` or `-f` to set the url path to the mlrun `.env file` -`--api` or `-a` to set the url (local or remote) for MLRun API -`--artifact-path` or `-p` to set the artifact path (optional) -`--username` or `-u` to set the username (for remote access) -`--access-key` or `-k` to set the access key (for remote access) -`--env-vars` or `-e` to set the environment variables (optional)

 Example:
  ```